swiftlang/swift-evolution/visions/swift-testing.md

 Since the most important details to include in expectation failure messages are the expression(s) being compared and the kind of expression, some testing libraries offer a large number of specialized APIs for detailed reporting.
-Here are some expectation APIs from other prominent testing libraries:
+Here are some examples from other prominent testing libraries:

 | | Java (JUnit) | Ruby (RSpec) | XCTest |
 |----|----|----|----|